The Prosecco Wine Guide

 prosecco-thai-food-stree-pad-thai-charles-haynes

-Pairing Food with Prosecco
+Pairing Food With Prosecco

 There are different quality levels of Prosecco.
-Some of the highest tier Prosecco wines don’t even list “Prosecco” on the label!
+Some of the highest-tier Prosecco wines don’t even list “Prosecco” on the label.

-Tips On Finding High-Quality Prosecco
+Tips On Finding High-Quality Prosecco Wine

-The classification styles of Prosecco are marked on the bottleneck
+The classification styles of Prosecco are marked on the bottle neck

 The classification is visible on the bottleneck.